mdegans/nano_build_opencv/README.md

 ## Running Tests
-Becuase the tests consume so much memory, it's recommended to mount an external swapfile via usb3 before doing so as otherwise you will swap from your microsd card and that will shorten it's lifespan artificially.
+Becuase the tests consume so much memory, it's recommended to mount an external swapfile via usb3 before doing so.
+Otherwise you will swap from your micro-sd card and that will shorten it's lifespan artificially.

 If you've done that or are willing to stress your microsd card to test, you can